ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 ✅ More Secure: tokens only in the backend

 In this blogpost, we will go with the first approach where the Angular App is the OAuth Client.
-This means our setup will be like this:
+This means our setup will be as follows:

 | OAuth term | Concrete application |
 | :--------: | :------------------: |